Thoracic Outlet Syndrome

 - Bone or soft tissue abnormalities in the lower neck or cervical rib area

-- Participating in sports that require constant repetitive motion in the arms or shoulders, including baseball and swimming
+- Participation in sports that require constant repetitive motion in the arms or shoulders, including baseball and swimming

-- Having an extra first rib present at birth, which reduces the amount of space available within the thoracic outlet
+- An extra first rib since birth, which reduces the amount of space available within the thoracic outlet

 There are three different types of TOS.
-Each type affects one of the three different structures found within the thoracic outlet (nerves, veins and arteries):
+Each type affects one of the three different structures — nerves, veins or arteries — found within the thoracic outlet:

-- Neurogenic thoracic outlet syndrome is the most common kind of TOS, and is caused when a bundle of nerves called the brachial plexus is compressed or irritated.
+- Neurogenic thoracic outlet syndrome is the most common kind of TOS.
+It’s caused when a bundle of nerves called the brachial plexus is compressed or irritated.
 These nerves are responsible for movement and feeling in the arms and hands.